DuoConsulting/duo-blt/README.md

 # Duo-BLT

-This project contains the source files and tooling instructions for the Verizon Privacy Policy Drupal 8 site.
+This project contains the source files and tooling instructions for the Duo-BLT site.
 The project structure and local environment setup is based on [Acquia BLT and Docksal](https://blog.docksal.io/docksal-and-acquia-blt-1552540a3b9f).
-The site is hosted on Pantheon and BLT is used to create and push build artifacts to Pantheon during deployments.
+The site is hosted on Pantheon, and BLT is used to create and push build artifacts to Pantheon during deployments.

 ## Getting Started